devsio/devsio.github.io/articles/spring-autoscan.md

 {% endhighlight %}

-This xml file also defines the spring context but with only one line.
-The idea is to allow the spring to scan our packages for potential beans.
+This xml file also defines the Spring context but with only one line.
+The idea is to allow the Spring to scan our packages for potential beans.
 In the sample via **component-scan** we tell Spring which package containes our beans and should be scanned.
 Spring will scan provided packages and will search for properly annotated classes.
 **@Component** is the annotation that tells Spring to instantiate an object out of that class. **@Component** annotation has several specializations (**@Service, @Repository, @Controller**) that can be considered as syntactic sugar at this point and think of them as they are annotated with **@Component**.